TomKamphuys/cold-clipper/README.md

 Cold_Clipper_Plate_Characteristics_Chart.jpg
 (taken from RobRob's cold clipper page)

-However, these load line plots are, dare I say it, useless for unbypassed gain stages.
+However, these load line plots are for the tube alone.
+The unbypassed cathode resistor alters the plate characteristic chart.
 As can be read in the 1945 book these plate (characteristic) curves have to be calculated for each cathode resistance separately.
+One can think of this as a special tube with the cathode resistor build in.

 An example comparing theory (colored lines) vs. measurements (lines matches theory quite good) overlayed on the normal plate characteristics graph.